 Why use mobile broadband?

-Web access from anywhere sounds good on paper, but in practice your access is restricted to wherever you can get a signal.
+Connection speed: Web access from anywhere sounds good in theory, but in practice your access is restricted to wherever you can get a signal.

-This could be a problem if you're travelling on a train as you'll be moving through areas of varying signal strength and quality at speed.
+This could be a problem if you're travelling in a car, or on a train that doesn’t have reliable WiFi, because you'll be moving through areas of varying signal strength and quality at speed.

 What do you need to set up mobile broadband?